borksh/bork/docs/how_to_write_an_assertion_type.md

 Any command that queries the state of or modifies the target system should be run through bake.
 In normal operation, it will simply eval the command as passed.
 Querying the state of the "source system" or logic do not need to be passed through bake.

 This is a little bit of overhead, but I believe it will yield promising results.
 Controlling remote hosts is one possibility, providing "compile" with an option to just do a super-lightweight install script is another.
 It's used for mocking behavior in the tests.

+### `tell`

+This is a wrapper for `echo`.
+Right now, all this does is echo its arguments.
+However, if the `BORK_QUIET` environment variable is set — or you pass the `--quiet` argument to a `status` or `satisfy` run — it won't do anything.

+If you value Bork's ability to be silent unless there is a problem, you should use `tell` as a drop-in replacement for `echo` in your type.

+### `think`

+This is basically `echo -n`.
+We use this for the `checking:` output on the command line.
+Like, `tell`, `think` will do nothing at all if Bork is running in quiet mode.
+If not, it will output whatever arguments you give it, and not create a new line at the end.

+### `ohno`

+This is a quick helper for echo-ing to STDERR instead of STDOUT.
+By design, when Bork is running in quiet mode, it will still output everything printed via `ohno`, as these are usually errors that require human intervention.
+You should use this helper when you're printing an error message, or anything else you don't want to be silenced.